Mill City Ventures III, Ltd. A - GuruFocus.com

-In connection with the Nasdaq listing, the Company will implement a reverse split of its issued and outstanding shares of common stock at a ratio of 1 for 2.25.
-The reverse stock split will be effective as of the open of trading on August 9, 2022.
-The share numbers and pricing information in this release are adjusted to reflect the reverse stock split.
-The offering is expected to close on August 11, 2022, subject to customary closing conditions.
+The Company's common stock started trading on the Nasdaq Capital Market ("Nasdaq") on August 9, 2022.
+In connection with the Nasdaq listing, the Company implemented a reverse split of its issued and outstanding shares of common stock at a ratio of 1 for 2.25 effective as of the open of trading on August 9, 2022.

 The Company intends to use the net proceeds of this offering primarily for general corporate purposes, including working capital, expanded sales and marketing activities, and providing additional specialty short-term loans.